Use of the Library

-A. A variety of programs are offered by the Cook Memorial Public Library District both at the Library and at other sites within the District as a means of fulfilling the Library's mission.
+- A variety of programs are offered by the Cook Memorial Public Library District both at the Library and at other sites within the District as a means of fulfilling the Library's mission.
 Programs and activities sponsored by the Library are scheduled based upon perceived needs and interests of the community.
 Presenters from for-profit organizations are not permitted to promote their products or services.
 Charges may be imposed to cover the costs of supplies, tickets or transportation.
 Adult programs are normally open to residents and non-residents alike.
 Programs and activities may be restricted at the discretion of the Library to patrons who present a valid Cook Memorial Public Library District card.

-B. For children under ten (10) years of age who are attending programs at which parent attendance is not required, the parent/caregiver must remain in the building and immediately join the child at the conclusion of the program.
+- For children under ten (10) years of age who are attending programs at which parent attendance is not required, the parent/caregiver must remain in the building and immediately join the child at the conclusion of the program.

 Article VII Teacher Services.